 How to Change Autosave Time in Excel (With Quick Steps)

 Sometimes, due to many unavoidable circumstances, our Excel file may shut down suddenly.
-This results in the loss of the changes made in the Excel file if we forgot to save the file.
-In this regard, it is handier to use the AutoSave feature with a set time.
+This results in the loss of the changes made in the Excel file if we forget to save the file.
+In this regard, it is easier to use the AutoSave feature with a set time.
 Now, you can change the AutoSave time using this feature too.
 In this article, I will show you step-by-step guidelines to change the AutoSave time in Excel.

 What Is AutoSave?

-AutoSave is a feature in Excel which enables saving your file automatically at a certain time interval.
+AutoSave is a feature in Excel that enables saving your file automatically at a certain time interval.
 So, if this feature is turned on, your Excel file will be automatically saved at a fixed time interval to a fixed directory.

-Steps to Change Autosave Time in Excel
+How to Change Autosave Time in Excel: Step-by-Step Procedures

 You can use the Excel Options dialogue box to change the AutoSave time in Excel.
 Follow the step-by-step guidelines below to do this. 👇